Atlas0904/Project_FollowWe/README.md

 All icon contributed  by flaticon.com Under CC: Freepik.
 Designed by Freepik and distributed by Flaticon

 #Version
+2016/09/05: Add One2One chat feature.
+Refactor using ChatValueEventListener.
 2016/09/02: Share action bar
 2016/09/02: Complete group chat room part.
 Use BaseValueEventListener as a general Firebase element return 2016/09/01: Start to implement Group chat room (Need to complete Firebase part & Chatroom UI part)